 In these Terms unless the context requires otherwise:

-Acquiring Services means the AMEX Payment Services, the Card Scheme Services, the Non-Card Scheme Services and the BNPL Payment Services.
+Acquiring Services means the AMEX Payment Services, the Card Scheme Services and the Mobile Device Acquiring Services.

 AMEX means American Express Australia Limited;

 AMEX Payment Services means the services to be provided by Zeller under these Terms in relation to AMEX Transactions and Transactions in relation to the "Japan Credit Bureau" Payment Method operated by JCB.